Discovering New Theorems via LLMs with In-Context Proof Learning in Lean: Experiments

 \subsubsection{Reproving Generated Theorems}

-First, we att\-empted to re-prove all generated theorems by the method in \S~\ref{subsection:prover_loop} in two settings: one where the context includes the library generated before the theorem to be proved was generated, and one where the context includes only the definitions of the notions.
-As a result, in the setting with contexts, \textbf{99\% of the theorems (267 theorems)} were proved, while in the setting without contexts, only \textbf{90\% of the theorems (242 theorems)} were proved.
-Thus, the context improves the proof ability of LLMs.
+First, we att\-empted to re-prove all theorems generated in CPL with two settings: one where the context includes the library generated before the theorem to be proved was generated, and one where the context includes only the definitions of the notions.
+As a result, in the setting with contexts, \textbf{99\% of the theorems (2106/2123 theorems)} were proved, while in the setting without contexts, only \textbf{91\% of the theorems (1935/2123 theorems)} were proved.
+According to the McNemar test, this difference is statistically significant at a p-value of $4\times 10^{-35}$.
+Thus, the context improves LLMs' proof ability.